Hire Social Media Managers

 Customer engagement – Engaging with customers doesn’t just mean responding to comments and messages, but also acknowledging positive feedback, deploying strategies to attract potential customers, providing customer service, and more.
 Effective customer service skills are crucial, such as the ability to provide timely solutions, and following up to ensure satisfaction.

-Content marketing experience – A well-rounded candidate will have a working knowledge of other types of content marketing, including email marketing, SEO, and thought leadership content, and know how to amplify various content types on social.
+Content marketing experience – A well-rounded candidate will have a working knowledge of other types of content marketing, including email marketing, SEO, and thought leadership content, and know how to amplify various content types on socials.

 Does Industry-relevant Experience Play a Significant Role, or Is Platform Experience More Crucial?